 This coffee shop and brunch spot takes a lot of pride in their attractive food that’ll really make you feel like you’re on vacation!
 We recommend the smoothie bowls and avocado toast.
 We appreciated that everything was healthy!
 Check this guide for eating healthy and gluten-free in the DR.

 For a day trip, we went to Castillo Mundo King, which is an absolutely bizarre yet picturesque place to visit in Sosua.

 Sosua itself is a Dominican city off the main road with stores, bars, supermarkets and banks.
 There is a pretty popular beach, Playa de Sosua.

 Sosua is also home to the Jewish Museum of the Dominican Republic, which is worth a visit.
-See our guide to the Dominican Republic North Coast for more on what to do in Sosua with details.
+See our Dominican Republic North Coast travel guide for more on what to do in Sosua with details.

 As for Castillo Mundo King, it is a custom-built mansion up a hill for about a mile from the main road and it’s the work of Rolf Schulz, a German artist, who had a dream of building a castle in the Dominican Republic.
 It is definitely one of the craziest places we have been to in all of our travels.

 He did exactly that, and you can see how he also liked aliens and outer space when you visit Castillo Mundo King.

 For a true photo spot, go up to the top of the castle during your self-guided tour and get a shot of the Caribbean Sea from your perch on the roof.